OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 **in-person TA grading interviews**, you have not done the learning.
 Future computer science courses, technical interviews, and your professional career depend entirely on your foundational ability to reason through code independently.

+At the same time, there are two very powerful things you can use generative AI for that you should really consider: studying and becoming a better student.
+On the studying side, there is a lot of benefit to studying in a group with other students, asking each other questions by referring to your notes or the reading assignments, and helping each other understand the material.
+Turning studying, particularly if you are reviewing before a quiz or a test, into a social activity is a powerful technique.
+But there is also a lot of potential to use generative AI prompts to create self-study quizzes for you (and your study group) to check your own knowledge on concepts we are teaching.
+Occasionally during this course, we will suggest possible prompts you can use in this way, whether it is about creating self-test questions you can use to study, or creating flash cards, or trying to identify possible misconceptions you might have, or whatever.

+Second, generative AI tools can big help in learning how to be a better student.
+Whether you want an AI-generated work schedule for how to regularly spend time on all your assignments, or AI coaching on better note taking skills, or AI advice on how to prioritize work across different classes so you know what to focus on while also knowing how you'll complete many assignments all by their deadlines without crushing yourself, there are many practical ways you can use generative AI.
+Again, we will occasionally look at some of these ways throughout the course.

 Video: What Everyone Gets Wrong About AI and Learning